-Korean is an agglutinative language that has a very special morphological system: words are made of Hangul syllabic characters, but one Hangul character corresponds to several Jamo alphabetic characters.
+Korean is an agglutinative language with a unique writing system: words are made of Hangul syllabic characters, but one Hangul character corresponds to several Jamo alphabetic characters.
 For instance, you can see on Figure 7.37 two examples of Hangul characters followed by their equivalent Jamo letter sequences.

-Moreover, morphemes do not correspond necessarily to Hangul characters.
-For instance, Figure 7.38 shows that a given token (shown in green) must be analyzed as a combination of two elements: a verb and a modifier.
+Not all morphemes correspond to Hangul characters.
+For instance, Figure 7.38 shows a given token (shown in green) analyzed as a combination of two elements: a verb and a modifier.
 The point is that the modifier is only made of one Jamo letter that combines with the last Hangul character of the verb in order to give the last Hangul character of the whole word (in green).
-The green tokens correspond to untagged tokens.
-Untagged tokens are not highlighted in green for other languages.